 Besides being one of the most powerful tools in the lean toolbox, Standard Work is one of the least understood and seldom used.
-Through documentation of current best practices and evaluation of the process flow, Standardized Work provides a baseline for continuous improvement, or Kaizen.
+Through documenting current best practices and evaluating the process flow, Standardized Work provides a baseline for continuous improvement or Kaizen.

 When solving a problem, we must first determine if a standard exists.
 If there is no standard, one must be created.
 If one exists, then it must be changed or revised.
 If the standard exists, but is not followed, then we must investigate the root cause of why it is not being followed.

-The 5-day long Standard Work event is an example of a Kaizen burst, though it is specific to implementing standard work on business processes.
-The event ideally follows a Value Stream Mapping event, with the team gathering to carry out a Gemba walk and perform preparatory work before the event.
+The five day long Standard Work event is an example of a Kaizen Burst event that is specific to implementing standard work on business processes.
+The event ideally follows a Value Stream Mapping event, with the team gathering to carry out a Gemba (go and see) walk and perform preparatory work before the event.